parlough/site-www/src/_tutorials/server/fetch-data.md

 }
 ```

-A hand-written method, such as used here,
+A handwritten method, such as used here,
 might be sufficient for relatively simple APIs,
 but there other options.
 To learn more about JSON serialization,